HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 1. Define an optimizer with a search space.
 2. Json-load %IN and update the optimizer with all hyperparameter points in %IN using the tell method.
-3. Generate min(%NUM_POINTS, %MAX_POINTS-<the number of hyperparameter points generated so far>) new hyperparameter points using the ask method, and json-dump them to %OUT.
+3. Generate min(%NUM_POINTS, %MAX_POINTS - <the number of hyperparameter points generated so far>) new hyperparameter points using the ask method, and json-dump them to %OUT.

 How to test the Steering container
 ************************************